e2jk/cusl_alerts_migration/README.md

 poetry run python cusl_alerts_migration.py
 ```

-The result of the script will be saved in the folder `Data\output\`.
+The result of the script will be saved in the same folder `Data\`, with `_processed` appended to the processed file's name.
---> If it doesn't exist, it will be created automatically.

 Notice: the script may take several minutes to run.